Tyler Stephenson Player Props: Reds vs. Astros

 Tyler Stephenson At The Plate

-- Stephenson has 11 doubles, a triple, four home runs and 26 walks while batting .249.
+- Stephenson has 11 doubles, a triple, five home runs and 26 walks while batting .253.

+- In 65.7% of his 67 games this season, Stephenson has picked up at least one hit.
+He's also had 16 multi-hit games.

-- In 36.4% of his games this year, Stephenson has picked up at least one RBI.
-In six of those games (9.1%) he recorded more than one RBI.
+- In 37.3% of his games this season, Stephenson has picked up at least one RBI.
+In six of those games (9.0%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.